purescript/purescript/README.md

     --magic-do
         Overload the `do` keyword to inline calls to `bind` for the `Eff` monad, to generate more efficient code.

+    --run-main
+        Generate a call to `Main.main` after all other generated Javascript.

 ## Motivation

 I was looking for a simple functional language which would compile to JavaScript and have the following characteristics: